c0mix/c0mix.github.io/_posts/2019-01-24-D-Link-DIR-3782-SecAdvisory:-OS-Command-Injection-and-Stored-XSS.markdown

 ### Final notes
 In order to exploit this vulnerability an attacker needs to be logged inside the web application.
-However, in a real world scenario, it is possible to chain [CVE-2018-8898][CVE-2018-8898] (authentication bypass vulnerability) to attempt to execute this exploit as an unauthenticated user.
+However, in a real world scenario, it is possible to chain [CVE-2018-8898][CVE-2018-8898] (authentication bypass vulnerability discoverd by [Giulio Comi][giulio]) to attempt to execute this exploit as an unauthenticated user.
 Please note that my exploit already takes advantage of this vulnerability as shown in the video.

 <br>